Definition and Tips to Add Negative Keywords Successfully in AdWords

 - tires for 20-inch rims

-In this case your ad wouldn’t be triggered even though it could be a great keyword for you.
-To better use match types in this case I’d suggest that you added the following negative keywords
+In this case, your ad wouldn’t be triggered even though it could be a great keyword for you.
+To better use match types, in this instance, I’d suggest that you added the following negative keywords

 - “Buy rims”